 - Plastic bowl and plastic measuring spoons (avoid metal)

 - Hair clips

 - Old clothes

 Now you are ready to start!
 Follow the given steps to achieve the perfectly gorgeous platinum blonde look.

 Prepare by wearing old clothes and putting on your gloves.
 Bleaching your hair can be a bit messy, and you do not want to ruin a set of new clothes.

 - Prepare Your Hair

 It is advisable to massage your scalp and hair with some warm coconut oil for a few hours before starting the procedure.
+Do not use a brush or comb on the scalp before bleaching.
+Even microscopic scratches on the scalp can invite the bleach to burn the skin from the inside and even offer an opportunity for infection to set in.
 Coconut oil is moisturizing and nourishing, and it helps to minimize the damage caused to your hair by the bleaching process (2).

 - Divide Your Hair Into Sections